RyanMakes/old-ryanmakes.github.io/src/content/blog/first-post.md

 Okay, upon reloading everything, https://ryanmakes.github.io/blog/first-post/ is working right enough, and I guess I can use these credentials to make my bug report.
 God help me.

 Actually, it seems like it's time for my weekly meetup.
 We'll see if I come back to this jank later.

+---

+We return from dinner, with a request that we supply an RSS feed 'with full content'.
+Let's see what we can do.

+We see from https://docs.astro.build/en/guides/rss/ this guide that RSS is available but not installed and turned on by default.

+Uhhh wait, it's already here? https://ryanmakes.github.io/rss.xml ?
+Maybe it's included because I started from the 'blog' example.

+Digging further is even more confusing.
+There's a lot of fancy modern and contemporary magic stuffed into Astro that's likely going to become a series of distractions from writing.

+Hopefully, I can keep the content itself portable and relatively publishing-tech-agnostic.

+The date problem seems to be z.coerce.date() which seems to be zod.js

+The in-browser environment has become painfully slow.
+I'm going to commit and restart the browser I guess?